Vertebrate fauna of SE Asia

 Species : Gerarda prevostiana

-The dorsal surface is generally brown in colour, but sometimes greyish.
+Its dorsal surface is generally brown in colour, but also greyish to blackish.
 The lower scale rows and ventral scales are white or pale yellow, as are the labial scales (those lining the lips) and chin.
-As with other water snakes, such as the Dog-faced Water Snake, the head is barely distinct from the body, and the small eyes are located towards the top of the head.
+The head is barely distinct from the body, and the small eyes are located towards the top of the head.

-Figs 1 and 2 : 25 cm specimen from mangrove habitat, Singapore.
+Figs 1 and 2 : This example from mangrove habitat in Singapore measured 25 cm total length.
 Thanks to Sohan Shetty